Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 I've run into problems magically being solved by Hetzner's [vKVM system](https://docs.hetzner.com/robot/dedicated-server/virtualization/vkvm/) before, so I'm not convinced we're out of the woods yet.
 If we can boot the system without the vKVM system, I'll put it down to a random fluke and continue configuration.

 After another hardware reset (without the rescue system) Talos is still responding to our requests.
-I'm still not sure of the cause, but let's get on with it.
+I'm still not sure of the cause, but let's get on with it[^1].

 # Configuring Talos
 In order to build a Kubernetes cluster from Talos, you must first configure Talos.
 This is done in two steps, first by generating a `talosconfig` which similarly to `kubeconfig` contains the definition of a collection of Talos endpoints and credentials to access them with.
 With Kubernetes you generally configure the cluster first and then extract the kubeconfig, but with Talos, you instead generate the configuration first and then *imprint* it on the individual nodes.